NEWL - Arabic

 The National Examinations in World Languages (NEWL) is an online proficiency exam for language learners of Arabic, Korean, Portuguese, and Russian seeking college placement and/or credit.

-NEWL Arabic is a proctored online assessment requiring approximately three hours for administration, including a scheduled 15 minute break.
-The exam consists of four subtests, all of which assess functional proficiency or performance in Arabic within interpersonal, interpretive, presentational modes of communication, based on authentic text and speech samples.
+NEWL Arabic is a remotely proctored, monitored online assessment requiring approximately one hour for administration.
+The exam consists of three subtests, all of which assess functional proficiency or performance in Arabic within interpersonal, interpretive, presentational modes of communication, based on authentic text and speech samples.
 The NEWL: Arabic is designed to provide a set of measures of functional proficiency in Arabic for use as a predictive assessment for continued language study beyond high school.
 This test reflects best practices in the field of language assessment and is innovative in its construct and design.

 The NEWL: Arabic is modeled after the Prototype AP Russian Examination, the only high school-to-college articulation examination available in the Russian field.
 That exam has been overseen by the American Council of Teachers of Russian (ACTR), a subsidiary of the American Councils for International Education.
 The AP Russian exam has been offered each spring at the time of other AP test administrations since 2004.